5 Minutes-a-Day to a Successful Blog

 Are We There Yet?

 All of the above is just getting you into the headspace where you can understand the importance of your blog, and get it started right.
-Knowing why certain actions are important, are just as important as the actions themselves.
+Knowing why certain actions are important, is just as important as the actions themselves.

 I’m going on the assumption here that you have a way to create a blog on your website.